 There’ll always be reasons why you can’t do something.
 You might be tired, don’t feel like it, or tell yourself you don’t have time.
 There’ll always be some validity to the excuses, but rarely enough to listen to them.
 The more you listen to and trust your excuses, the more likely you’ll be to continue doing so.

-If you want to get the benefits from the 2-minute rule, you have to ignore the excuses.
+If you want the benefits from the 2-minute rule, you have to ignore the excuses.
 The more you practice this, the easier it’ll be.
+As you do more things you don’t want to, you’ll quickly notice that your self-discipline and productivity improve.

 Alternative uses of the 2-minute rule

-The 2-minute rule is a tool to get the small done.
-Over time, there have been made modifications, so it can help with several areas.
+The 2-minute rule was intended to help you improve productivity by getting the small things out of the way.
+Over time, there have been made modifications, so it can help with other areas too.
 Let’s have a look at how you can use it to start large tasks and build better habits.

 The 2-minute rule can be used in a similar way as the 5-minute rule.